 Often, many early-stage startups totally miss out with their product, as they go way off too deep to "delight and impress".
 In reality, they end up having a product that doesn’t bring much value.
 That means that the company spends tons of time and money on a product that people don’t necessarily need.

 You have to work together with your customers to build a product that answers their needs.
-Let it be functional rather than having advanced visual design.
+Let it be functional rather than have an advanced visual design.

 Lesson #2 - Everything is going to change.
 All the time.